Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 November 2025 10.54.10 UTC
+- WIB: Senin, 10 November 2025 11.35.25 UTC
-- WITA: Senin, 10 November 2025 11.54.10 UTC
+- WITA: Senin, 10 November 2025 12.35.25 UTC
-- WIT: Senin, 10 November 2025 12.54.10 UTC
+- WIT: Senin, 10 November 2025 13.35.25 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

 Kategori: motivational